|<< Back to Region IV

 Promoting the National Dialogue on Workplace Safety and Health

-- During this period, the Alliance group developed and released 19 new safety posters for members.
-The posters are focused on various topics including the following: fall protection;
+- During this period, the Alliance group sent out monthly newsletters via e-mail and hard copy newsletters.
+These newsletters are focused on various topics including the following:

 - Refer to the items listed above